Tuition and Fee Policies

 Certain tuition waivers are approved by Connecticut General Statute, other tuition and fee waivers are established by the Board of Regents for Higher Education.
 At publication time, the following authorizations were expected to be in effect for the 2023-2024 academic year.
 This listing is intended to help estimate eligibility, though direct inquiry and application for any below listed waiver should be made with the appropriate department.

 A waiver of the admissions application fee is authorized for any financially needy student, who (A) has taken the SAT I test using the SAT Fee Waiver; or (B) is a participant in CONNTAC-EOC or an equally recognized educational entity; or (C) is a participant in a CSU-sanctioned special access program such as CONNCAP or Upward Bound; or (D) in the opinion of the university president or designee has special circumstances.
 Per Connecticut Board of Regents 12/18/14.
-For more information, please contact the Admissions Office.
+For more information, please contact the Undergraduate Admissions Office.

 CT Army or Air National Guard Member: